Kyambura Lion Monitoring Project

 Guests at Kyambura Gorge Lodge can participate in this project during their stay at the lodge by collecting survey data during game drives in the Queen Elizabeth National Park and then submitting this to the lodge wildlife team.
 Data is collected by recording GPS of the safari car, taking specific identification photos of lions spotted during the drive, and checking and retrieving photos from camera traps.

 This project builds on the research and previous surveys conducted by Dr Alex and his team in Uganda since 2018.
-Read more here to find out about the science which underpins these surveys and be sure to watch the Disney Plus television show “Tree Climbing Lions” which shows the lion counting methods in action.
+Read more to find out about the science which underpins these surveys, insights into large carnivore populations and be sure to watch the Disney Plus television show “Tree Climbing Lions” which shows the lion counting methods in action.

 You can donate to the Kyambura Lion Monitoring Project via PayPal or for tax-deductible donations from US residents via Empowers Africa.